Vina3219/AG_DevTest/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:coverage`

+Launches the test runner to run all tests and generate the coverage report.
+The covergae report is available at `coverage/lcov-report/index.html`.

 ### `npm run build`

 Builds the app for production to the `build` folder.\